| The sections to be presented will

 decreased dopamine receptor neurotransmission as an

 etiologic factor in spontaneous pica).
+In children factors such maternal

 deprivation, joint family structure, parental neglect,